addynz/NZ-Address-Autocomplete/README.md

 widget by extending it to call Addy's NZ address finder API.

 ## Prices
 Addy's address autocomplete widget is free of charge; download and install it at no cost.
-Just setup an account with Addy to get your 1,500 free completed address lookups per month.
-If you require additional address transactions, simply pay as you go.
+Just setup an account with Addy.
 See: https://www.addy.co.nz/pricing

 ## Links